 Frequently Asked Questions

-A: Only juniors and seniors who live in Village East, GrandMarc or Sandage/McCart may cancel their meal plan by emailing email@example.com with your name, TCU ID#, fall room assignment and request for meal plan cancellation until the 12th class day.
+A: Only juniors and seniors who live in Village East, GrandMarc or Sandage/McCart may cancel their meal plan by emailing firstname.lastname@example.org with your name, TCU ID, room assignment and request for meal plan cancellation.
+All cancellations must be made by the 12th class day of the fall and spring semesters.

 A: The cost of housing varies.
 You may view the housing rates on our Rates and Applications page.